 Intentionally break all the rules you can find.
 Strengthening your imagination often comes down to bending rules until they break, smashing things to figure out how they work before putting them back together, and throwing everything out and starting again.
 If you want to get better, try to befriend failure.

 Lastly, put time into the basics.
 To break the rules, you need to know what they actually are.
 Familiarize yourself with the basics of writing.
 Learn how to use semicolons.
 Understand the meaning of catharsis.
 Know how to identify and employ an inciting incident.
 Once you learn a rule, it’s up to you to take it or leave it.

 There’s never been a better time to be a writer.
 More people can read than ever before, and billions of people have access to the Internet on phones they keep on themselves every hour of the day.
 Reaching your audience has, seemingly, never been easier.

 That doesn’t mean becoming a great writer is easy.
 The competition is stiffer than ever, and it can be demotivating to dwell on your chances of becoming rich and famous.
 If you’re willing to put in the hours and dedicate yourself to the noble pursuit of being a great writer, then the journey itself is all the reward that you need.

 Rachael Cooper is the SEO & Publishing Manager for Jericho Writers, a writers services company based in the UK and US.
-Rachael has a Masters in eighteenth-century literature, and specialises in female sociability.
-In her free time, she writes articles on her favourite eighteenth-century authors and, if all else fails, you can generally find her reading and drinking tea!
+Rachael has a Masters in eighteenth-century literature, and specializes in female sociability.
+In her free time, she writes articles on her favorite eighteenth-century authors and, if all else fails, you can generally find her reading and drinking tea!